HERMES will be the next major instrument for the 3.9-m AAT,

 being prepared and will be handled by the GA Survey Team.

-The AAO is documenting the HERMES assembly with a time-lapse camera.
+The AAO has documented the HERMES assembly and commissioning phases with a time-lapse camera.
 See the following movies:

 For more details on the project please use the left